solita/solita.github.com/_posts/2018-12-03-reinvent-first-timer.md

 ### Session: SRV303 - Monitoring Serverless Applications

-Not that great session, presented by New Relic and CapitalOne speakers who just reiterated the difficulties of developing, scaling and monitoring complex serverless applications without proper debugging tools, local development environment and metrics, but offered no new solutions except for an upcoming New Relic Lambda Monitoring feature that was not even properly demoed.
+Not that great of a session, presented by New Relic and CapitalOne speakers who just reiterated the difficulties of developing, scaling and monitoring complex serverless applications without proper debugging tools, local development environment and metrics, but offered no new solutions except for an upcoming New Relic Lambda Monitoring feature that was not even properly demoed.
 Would’ve hoped for new AWS solutions announced for this.

 ### Workshop: ANT313 - Serverless Data Prep with AWS Glue

 Final workshop of the day, right in the middle of Pub Crawl.
-Here we loaded NYC Taxi dataset from S3 to Glue Data Catalog using Crawler, then did some raw queries to it using Athena, then  cleaned up and optimized it for reporting queries using Spark and finally created a ML model for customer tipping behaviour using Sagemaker.
-A bit similar to the Sagemaker workshop I attended earlier, but a bit more Spark was used here
+Here we loaded the NYC Taxi dataset from S3 to Glue Data Catalog using Crawler, then did some raw queries to it using Athena, then cleaned up and optimized it for reporting queries using Spark and finally created a ML model for customer tipping behaviour using Sagemaker.
+A bit similar to the Sagemaker workshop I attended earlier, but a bit more Spark and Glue was used here

 ## Day 3

 ### Keynote: Andy Sassy

-See announcements above.
 Quite a lot of new stuff announced, excited to try some of them out but unfortunately not many sessions or workshops available here.
 As for the keynote event itself, it was a big hall and a really big crowd, but a surprisingly smooth process to get in, basically walked straight in 20 minutes before the keynote started and got the best seats in the house :sadtroll:.
 A nice experience to see it live in person, but will watch tomorrow’s keynote from an overflow location to save some time from traveling between locations.

 ### Hackathon: Game Day 2018

 After the keynote had some time for a lunch with other Solita people and to make a quick visit at the expo before heading to the other side of the campus for a 5 hour Game Day hackathon.
-The shuttle arrived a bit earlier than I expected, so had some time to visit the MGM Grand Arena where they were showcasing the just announced DeepRacer robotic car.
+The shuttle arrived a bit earlier than I expected, so had some time to visit the MGM Grand Arena where they were showcasing the just announced DeepRacer robocar.
 Checked out a walk-in garage where you could come in to try out your reinforcement learning model on a test track with a real car instead of just running simulations.

 As for the Hackathon itself, we formed a group of 4 with two guys from Finland and one guy from a Japanese software company.
 There were about 60 other groups and we each tried to run our own microservices that were then advertised to a centralized “marketplace” where you would pick other teams services to be run on your “service router”.
 Each team would then periodically get points for 1) each request made against their service and 2) successfully routing requests to other teams services by keeping the service router up and running.

 First, we had to log in to a dashboard, check the instructions and try to get the microservices up and running on a provided AWS account.
 Two of the services used CloudFormation templates to spin up the service, one used Fargate and one Lambda+SAM.
 We were also provided with accounts to NewRelic and DataDog monitoring services that were connected to the microservices that we were trying to keep up and running.

 During the hackathon, there was an evil chaos engineering team that randomly did some stuff to our services so that they were not working anymore and we had to get them up and running again.
 The services were leaking memory and crashing randomly so auto scaling groups and load balancers were the first thing that we added to improve them.
-We weren’t expecting that heavy chaos monkey approach, as we struggled a bit in trying to figure out why our services were down only to find out that somehow our VPCs had lost an internet gateway or routing tables had been deleted.
-Also ran into some really strange error messages due to the limitations placed on the IAM roles we were running the services on.
+We weren’t expecting that heavy of a chaos monkey approach, as we struggled a bit in trying to figure out why our services were down only to find out that somehow our VPCs had lost an internet gateway or routing tables had been deleted.
+We also ran into some really strange error messages due to the limitations placed on the IAM roles we were running the services on.

 Overall though, it was a really fun and hectic experience, as you could monitor your own points in real time and see the top teams in a leaderboard on the big screens.
 In the end, our team placed 22nd out of 63, so I guess we managed to do okay.